 All MHM clients are very dedicated individuals.

-Having spent approximately 15 years of training and finally becoming medical professionals, they go on to work incredibly long hours.
+Having spent approximately 15 years of training and to become a consultant surgeon, they then go on to work incredibly long hours.

 They do so because they actually love what they do.

-All at some point all have taken the decision to start a private practice.
+All at some point, however, they take the decision to start a private practice.

-There is no shame in admitting you start a private practice to make money.
+There is no shame in admitting you start a private practice to make more money.

-As I’ve blogged many times previously a private practice must be run as a business – a business with more than a social conscience but nonetheless still a business.
+As I’ve blogged before, it must, therefore, be run as a business.
+A business with a social conscience but nonetheless a business.

-And that means you must measure the performance of your practice.
+And that means, as much as you love being a Private Consultant Surgeon, you must measure the performance of your practice/ business.

 Let me give you a real example.

-I was contacted recently by an established medical professional.
-He claimed to be working all the hours God sends but said he was always broke.
+I was contacted recently by an established private surgeon who, he claimed, appeared to be working all the hours God sends but said he was always broke.

 It didn’t take long to work out why.